 Ian Fleming.
 U.K. author.
 Mr. Fleming used his experience as a British intelligence agent to create James Bond.
 Mr. Fleming wrote 12 James Bond novels, including Dr. No; From Russia, With Love; and Goldfinger.
 He also wrote the children's book Chitty Chitty Bang Bang.
 Ian Fleming died in 1964.

 90 years ago

-Joe Bush pitched a 1-hitter and drove in the lone run for the Boston Red Sox to improve his record for the season to 7-2 as they edged the Chicago White Sox, and drove in the lone run.
+Joe Bush pitched a 1-hitter and drove in the lone run for the Boston Red Sox to improve his record for the season to 7-2 as they edged the Chicago White Sox 1-0 at Fenway Park in Boston.
 The lone Chicago hit was a "flying single" (Harry Casey‚ in the Boston Evening Record) by Happy Felsch‚ which occurred when he threw his bat at the ball on a hit-and-run.
 Eddie Cicotte allowed 5 hits‚ 3 by Fred Thomas‚ in the loss, not allowing an earned run as his 1918 record fell to 0-7.

 80 years ago